simpleanalytics/swift-package/README.md

 ```

 ### Tracking Visitors for Apps + Widgets
 If you have an app + widget(s), by default one visit per day per target (app, widget) is treated as separate 'visitors'.
-This means that if you have an app with a small and medium widget, one person using all three will show in your SimpleAnalytics dashboard as 3 visitors.
+This means that if you have an app with a small and medium widget, one person using the core app and both widgets will show in your SimpleAnalytics dashboard as 3 visitors.
 However, you can ensure one visitor only appears once per day by creating an App Group in your Xcode project.
 Create a new App Group ([instructions](https://developer.apple.com/documentation/xcode/configuring-app-groups)) in each of your targets (Project > Targets > Signing & Capabilities > App Groups) with the same name.
 Use this app group name in your SimpleAnalytics instance.
 ```swift
 let simpleAnalytics = SimpleAnalytics(hostname: "app.simpleanalytics.com", sharedDefaultsSuiteName: "group.com.simpleanlytics.app")
 ```